Rhodessa Jones

-Rhodessa Jones (born 1948) is a San Francisco-based director, performer, teacher, singer, writer, and political activist.
+Rhodessa Jones (born 1948) is a San Francisco-based director, teacher, writer, and political activist.
 She is the Co-Artistic Director of the San Francisco performance company Cultural Odyssey, and best known for her work as Founder and Artistic Director of the Medea Project: Theater for Incarcerated Women, a performance workshop designed to uplift incarcerated women and women living with HIV in the United States and South Africa.
 In 2015, she was appointed as a Visiting Professor at Saint Mary's College in Moraga, California.
 From 2017 to 2020, Jones served as the Frank H.T.
 Rhodes Class of 1956 Visiting professor at Cornell University.

 Career

 Jones has been the Co-Artistic Director of Cultural Odyssey since 1979.
 In 1987, she began teaching aerobics to incarcerated women at the San Francisco County Jail and, inspired by the women who shared their personal stories during her classes, she founded the Medea Project: Theater for Incarcerated Women in 1989.
 The project, named after the Greek myth of Medea, seeks to empower women of color in jail by giving them the chance to tell their lived experience through performance pieces—from who they were before incarceration, to who they are now and the variety of circumstances that led to their time in jail.
 In 1992, Medea Project workshops took place at the San Bruno County Jail, which resulted in the performance piece Reality Is Just Outside the Window.
 Other early productions relating to the project are Food Taboos in the Land of the Dead (1993), A Taste of Somewhere Else: A Place at the Table (1994), Buried Fire (1996), and Requiem for a Dead Love (1998).

 Some of her solo monologue pieces include Big Butt Girls, Hard Headed Women, which premiered in 1991 and received the Bessie Award in 1993, and The Blues Stories: Black Erotica About Letting Go, an autobiographical piece.
 Jones has also been involved in other productions, such as The Mother of Three Sons (1990), Perfect Courage (1991), and Raining Down Stars (1992).

 Jones' work has been featured in the Japanese documentary film Talk Back Live directed by Kaori Sakagami, as well as various publications, including Let's Get It On: The Politics of Black Performance (1995), Colored Contradictions: An Anthology of Contemporary African American Plays (1996), Imagining Medea: Rhodessa Jones and Theater for Incarcerated Women (2001), Conversations with Great Teachers (2010), Solo/Black/Woman: Performing Global Traditions and Local Intervention (2013), Staging Migrations Toward an American West: From Ida B. Wells to Rhodessa Jones (2014), and A Beginner's Guide to Community-Based Arts (2017).